-- ► Right-click ([Ctrl]-click on macOS) the name of the Pattern you want to rename, and click Rename in the menu. - → The Pattern is renamed.
-Its new name appears in every Scene and Section referencing the Pattern.
+- ► Right-click ([Ctrl]-click on macOS) the name of the Pattern you want to rename, and click Rename in the menu. - $\rightarrow$ The Pattern is renamed.

-Coloring a Pattern in Song view
+Coloring a Pattern in Song View

 In Song view use the right-click context menu to change the color of a Pattern within a Section.